sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 ## 2. Description

+This year, I will work on four subjects:

+* Support "auto-completion"
+* Console fired from "anywhere"
+* Create built-in commands and its architecture
+* Other stuffs (more browser extensions, colored console)

 ### I. Support "auto-completion"

 It is a feature to help typing commands.
 For example, if people type the TAB key